-It is one of those amazing bakes that takes (literally!) minutes to make, short time to bake and disappears before it even manages to cool down!
+It is one of those amazing bakes that takes (literally!) minutes to make, a short time to bake and disappears before it even manages to cool down!
 And rightly so, as this ricotta and apple tart is best served while it is still warm out of the oven.
-What baking dreams are made of, right?
+It is what baking dreams are made of…

-This ricotta and apple tart is not too sweet, it is moist and the delicious apples topped with cinnamon and a little bit of powdered sugar make the whole thing complete.
+This ricotta and apple tart is not too sweet.
+It is moist and the delicious apples topped with cinnamon make the whole thing complete.
 I urge you to try it and I am sure it won’t be the last time you will be making it!
 Enjoy!

 If you decide to make it, I would love to hear from you in the comments if you enjoyed it :)